chrizzo-hb/knulli-bezels/default-knulli/README.txt

-atari2600-720x720               Boxart Bezel by Vidnez atari5200-720x720               Boxart Bezel by Vidnez atari7800-720x720               Boxart Bezel by Vidnez lynx-720x720                    Boxart Bezel by Vidnez lynx-90-720x720                 Boxart Bezel by Vidnez dos-720x720                     Bezel by chrizzo-hb
+atari2600-720x720               Boxart Bezel by Vidnez atari5200-720x720               Boxart Bezel by Vidnez atari7800-720x720               Boxart Bezel by Vidnez c64-720x720                     by chrizzo-hb
+                                based on DOSBox Overlay by Ifan lynx-720x720                    Boxart Bezel by Vidnez lynx-90-720x720                 Boxart Bezel by Vidnez dos-720x720                     Bezel by chrizzo-hb